Equine Assisted Learning

 What is Equine Assisted Learning?

 Equine Assisted Learning (EAL) is a non-therapeutic, experiential learning technique that facilitates personal growth by teaching social, emotional and life skills through equines in a mounted or unmounted environment.
+Facilitators are trained to ensure the safety and well-being of both the client and the equine.

 The Stable Hands EAL Program